jshawl/bucket_list/README.md

 Project Description:

-Bucket List is an app for tracking places you want to visit and things that you want to do during your stay on this earth.
+Bucket List is a communal bucket of lists where

 Approach: